 5. When can I sign up for health insurance?

 Under the ACA, you can generally buy health insurance only during open enrollment.
-Open enrollment for ACA coverage in 2016 starts Nov.
-1, 2015 and runs through Jan 31, 2016.
+Open enrollment for ACA coverage in 2018 is underway, it began Nov.
+1 and runs through Dec.
+15, 2017.

 However, you may be eligible to enroll at other times if you qualify for a special exception.
 Exceptions are granted for a number of reasons, including if you get married or divorced, have a child, change jobs or move to a new state.